Dr Lauren Christian and Dr Joseph Snyder outside Whyalla Hospital & Health Service

 Dedicated rural generalist training networks

-High functioning/quality fit for purpose rural generalist training programs support the establishment and maintenance of both a strong primary and secondary health care system that will provide better population health and distribution (equity) and improved economy in the use of resources.
+High quality fit for purpose rural generalist training programs support the establishment and maintenance of both a strong primary and secondary health care system that will provide better population health and distribution (equity) and improved economy in the use of resources.

 Communities will realise